 Thus we need to always do it right from the beginning!

 a Visual Studio solution you can also add an existing file

-have to change that file to get all
+have to change that file to get all projects updated.
+However,

-are not deployed in the SharePoint site.
+in the SharePoint site.

 Adding managed code projects or files into a SharePoint

 to your SharePoint solution, you need to do it in a few

 steps.
 This is the process: